The Only Apartment Moving Checklist You’ll Ever Need

 Unpack Perishables

 Once you’re all moved into your new place, the first thing you should do is immediately unpack any perishable items.
-Hopefully, you’ve already separated them out during the move and they are waiting patiently in the kitchen.
-If you’ve got a bottle of bubbles, pop it and cheers to a job well done!
+Hopefully, you’ve already separated them during the move and they are waiting patiently in the kitchen.
+If you’ve got a bottle of bubbly, pop it and cheers to a job well done!

 Alex Keight is a frequent contributor to the PODS Blog who has moved 20+ times because she loves to experience new places.